 The CDC also recommends installing a four-sided fence that completely separates the pool area from the house and yard.
 The enclosure must be tall enough that the latches are out of the reach of children.
 States have their own laws regarding minimum pool enclosure heights.
 In Texas, residential pool fencing must be at least 48 inches high.

 There are several types of pool fences to consider when choosing one for your backyard pool.
 It’s important to pick one that suits your safety needs and aesthetic preferences to ensure a finished look that will last for years to come.

-- Wrought iron – While not as popular as it once was for pool fences, wrought iron is still cherished for its antique appearance and durability.
+- Iron – While not as popular as it once was for pool fences, iron is still cherished for its antique appearance and durability.
 Homeowners typically choose this fencing material for its classic appearance.

 - Wood – Wooden fences are another traditional and long-lasting option that give homeowners more privacy.
 They are available in a variety of designs, colors, shapes and sizes and only need to be painted or treated annually.

 - Vinyl – Vinyl fences are the safest choice for children because there are no gaps to squeeze through, bars to climb or sharp edges.
 They are more durable than standard wood fences and provide a high level of privacy for your backyard.